Biden condemns ‘unprovoked and unjustified’ Russian attack on Ukraine

 Biden condemns Putin as Russian leader announces invasion of Ukraine

-President Joe Biden condemned Russia’s attack on Ukraine as “unprovoked and unjustified” and promised to hold it accountable as Moscow began what appeared to be a long-anticipated invasion of its neighbour.
+President Joe Biden condemned Russia’s attack on Ukraine as “unprovoked and unjustified” and promised to hold it accountable as Moscow launched what appeared to be a long-anticipated invasion of its neighbour.

-Mr Biden’s comments followed the declaration by Russian president Vladimir Putin of a “special military operation” in Ukraine, which would aim for the “demilitarisation” of the country.
-Soon after Mr Putin’s declaration, in a televised speech broadcast just before 6 a.m. local time, explosions were reported in several Ukrainian cities, including the capital Kiev.
+Mr Biden’s comments followed a declaration by Russian president Vladimir Putin of a “special military operation” in Ukraine, which would aim for the “demilitarisation” of the country.
+Soon after Mr Putin’s announcement, in a televised speech broadcast just before 6am local time, explosions were reported in several Ukrainian cities, including the capital Kiev.

-Mr Biden said the Russian president “has chosen a premeditated war that will bring a catastrophic loss of life and human suffering.”
+Mr Biden said the Russian president “has chosen a premeditated war that will bring a catastrophic loss of life and human suffering”.

 “Russia alone is responsible for the death and destruction this attack will bring, and the United States and its Allies and partners will respond in a united and decisive way,” he added in the statement.